Download Free Islamic Mysticism Book in PDF and EPUB Free Download. You can read online Islamic Mysticism and write the review.

 This volume makes available and accessible the writings of the crucial early period of Islamic mysticism during which Sufism developed as one of the world's major mystical traditions.
 The texts are accompanied by commentary on their historical, literary and philosophical context.

-This is a general survey of the rise and development of Islamic mysticism (Sufism) up to the modern period, which takes into account the latest achievements of scholarship on the subject.
-Sufism is examined from a variety of perspectives: as a vibrant social institution, a specific form of artistic expression, an ascetic and contemplative practice, and a distinctive intellectual tradition.
+The book provides a general survey of the history of Islamic mysticism (Sufism) since its inception up to the modern time.
+It combines chronological and personality-based approaches to the subject with a thematic discussion of principal Sufi notions and institutions.
+Sufism is examined from a variety of different perspectives: as a vibrant social institution, a specific form of artistic expression (mainly poetic), an ascetic and contemplative practice, and a distinctive intellectual tradition that derived its vitality from a dialogue with other strands of Islamic thought.
+The book emphasizes the wide variety of Sufism's interactions with the society and its institutions from an ascetic withdrawal from the world to an active involvement in its affairs by individual Sufi masters and organizations.
 Islamic Mysticism by Knysh is a comprehensive survey of the interesting and fascinating world of Islamic Mysticism.

 Professor Nicholson examines the life, work and teaching of three of the most important of the early Súfís.
 These great mystics were almost legendary figures whose tombs became holy shrines.
 Súfism, as Professor Nicholson suggests, lies at the heart both of the religious philosophy and the popular religion of Islam.